 So it is with Jesus.

-That’s why during Jesus’ claim to be the Son of God was trial the final nail in the coffin at His trial. (after they couldn’t get false witnesses to accuse Him)
+That’s why Jesus claiming to be the Son of God was the final nail in the coffin at His trial. (after they couldn’t get false witnesses to accuse Him)

 63 But Jesus kept silent.
 And the high priest said to Him, “I adjure You by the living God, that You tell us whether You are the Christ, the Son of God.”